-The Aiguille de la Glière is one of the major peaks of the Aiguilles Rouges, a range of smaller mountains lying on the north side of the Chamonix Valley, opposite Mont Blanc.
-This range also includes the Aiguille de la Persévérance, Aiguilles Crochues, and Aiguille de l'Index (actually a sub-peak of the Glière).
+Aiguille de la Glière 2852 m is one of the major peaks of the Aiguilles Rouges, a fine range of lower mountains (if compared to Mont Blanc group) lying on the North side of the Chamonix Valley, opposite Mont Blanc.
+This range also includes the Aiguille de la Persévérance, Aiguilles Crochues, and Aiguille de l'Index.
 The Aiguille de la Glière consists of three summits: North (2,836 m), Central (2,852 m), and South (2,846 m), although these are rarely climbed since the popular routes finish much lower on the mountain.
 The routes are justifiably popular, since they are all easily reached from the top station of the Index cable car in less than one hour.

-The mountain is best known for the South Ridge route on the Chapelle de la Glière (2,663 m), a prominent tower well below any of the three summits.
+The mountain is best known in reason of the South Ridge route on the Chapelle de la Glière (2,663 m), a prominent tower well below any of the three summits.
 This route is included in Gaston Rebuffat's "Mont Blanc - The 100 Finest Routes" as Route #4.
 The route ascends 400m in roughly 14 pitches at a difficulty of UIAA IV+, French 5a, US 5.6-5.7.
 While several of the pitches are easy (UIAA III or less) and can be passed quickly, the route is fairly sustained and requires 3-5 hours for most parties.

-The rock is gneiss, similar to limestone, and tends to be quite smooth and difficult to climb when wet.
-However, since the Aiguille de la Gliere is low in altitude, and many of the routes face south, it tends to dry quickly after bad weather and can be climbed when the weather is unsuitable for longer routes on the Mont Blanc side of the valley.
-For those desiring to reach the central summit, it can be ascended by mostly easy scrambling with one pitch of French 4c on the summit tower (a crack on the north ridge).
-The summit tower can also be climbed more easily by a small crack on the south face, followed by easy scrambling on the east face.
+Excellent route descriptions and topos for these routes, and for the South Ridge, can be found in the French guidebook "Les Aiguilles Rouges: Escalade au soleil" by Thomas Dulac and Godefroy Perroux.
+For those desiring to reach the central summit, it can be ascended by mostly easy scrambling with one pitch of French 4c on the summit tower (a crack on the North ridge).
+The summit tower can also be climbed more easily by a small crack on the South face, followed by easy scrambling on the east face.

 There are no fees aside from the cost of the cable car (15.50 Euro round-trip to the Index station).
 Note that the cable car is typically open from mid-June to late-September and also during the winter for the skiing season.